yohanc3/typewriter.ts/README.md

 ## Parameters

 - PHRASES: Array of strings
-- LETTER_INTERVAL: Interval between the concatenation of each letter
+- LETTER_INTERVAL: Interval between the concatenation of each letter (in miliseconds)
-- WORD_INTERVAL: Interval between the end of each string and the beginning of the next one
+- WORD_INTERVAL: Interval between the end of each string and the beginning of the next one (in miliseconds)